phalcon-orphanage/docs/en/reference/tutorial.rst

-Tutorial: Let’s learn by example
+Tutorial: Let's learn by example
 ================================

-Throughout this tutorial, we’ll walk you through the creation of an application with a simple registration form from the ground up.
+Throughout this tutorial, we'll walk you through the creation of an application with a simple registration form from the ground up.
 We will also explain the basic aspects of the framework's behavior.
 If you are interested in automatic code generation tools for Phalcon, you can check our `developer tools`_.

 Checking your installation
 --------------------------
-We’ll assume you have Phalcon installed already.
+We'll assume you have Phalcon installed already.
 Check your phpinfo() output for a section referencing "Phalcon" or execute the code snippet below:

 .. code-block:: php